On this page

 Set time values

-You must send the time parameter in each event as millisecond since epoch.
+Send the time parameter in each event as milliseconds since epoch.
 Any other format (such as ISO format) results in a 400 Bad Request response.

 Event deduplication

-It's highly recommended that you send an insert_id for each event to prevent sending duplicate events to Amplitude.
+Amplitude strongly recommends that you send an insert_id for each event to prevent sending duplicate events.
 Amplitude ignores subsequent events sent with the same insert_id on the same device_id (if the event has a device_id value) in each app within the past 7 days.

 Device IDs and User IDs minimum length

-Device IDs and User IDs must be strings with a length of 5 characters or more.
-This is to prevent potential instrumentation issues.
-If an event contains a device ID or user ID that's too short, the ID value is removed from the event.
+Device IDs and User IDs must be strings of 5 characters or more.
+The minimum length prevents potential instrumentation issues.
+If an event contains a device ID or user ID that's too short, Amplitude removes the ID value from the event.

 Override the default minimum length of 5 characters by passing the min_id_length option with the request.